ryanriopelle/blockchain_takehome/bigquery/test/README.md

 This repo can be used to test queries.

+1. PLEASE SEE BOTTOM OF PAGE FOR WRITEUP
+2. ADD BIG QUERY JSON SECRET CREDS HERE :  "bigquery/config/trm_util_config.py"
+    * ADD CREDENTIALS ON LINE 23

 A few things to note:
 - SQL Queries and solutions can be found under bigquery/SQL
 - The three queries include the original, top_n_addresses answer, and direct_exposure answer.
-- You can run the flask app by using the instructions on the README from home folder.
+- You can run the flask app by using the instructions on the README from home folder and examples below.
-- The results are pesented as json format, the schemas for the results can be found under the reporting.sql file.
+- The results are presented as json format, the schemas for the results can be found under the reporting.sql file.

 ## Test Queries